EPD-WASM/WASMine/README.md

 All internal function calls use an internal calling convention which might differ from the C calling convention.
 All parameters are passed as parameters, multiple return values are returned in structs.

 Wrapper functions to convert between the different calling conventions and call signatures are automatically generated for all exported and imported functions.

+# TODO

+ * use new wasictxt to fix sightglass
+ * add option to compile llvm to shared library
+ * add option to compile via llvm to elf binary where runtime-lib is loaded as interpreter